remix-run/react-router/docs/getting-started/concepts.md

 params.toString(); // "campaign=instagram&popular=true",
 ```

-When being precise, refer to the serialized string version as "search" and the parsed version as "search params", but its common to use the terms interchangeably when precision isn't important.
+When being precise, refer to the serialized string version as "search" and the parsed version as "search params", but it's common to use the terms interchangeably when precision isn't important.

 **Location Hash**